jucax/meme-generator-project/Readme.md

-vContains all the file for a meme ggenerator that allowed me to practice the basic contcents.
+Contains all the file for a meme ggenerator that allowed me to practice the basic contcents.